 Questions About the Company

-Like most job interview, you might also get questions about the company.
-This is a chance to show off your insider knowledge of the company.
+Like most job interviews, you might also be asked questions about the company.
+This is a chance to show off your insider knowledge of the organization.
 Be ready to prove your knowledge about the inner workings of the company, its competitors, and its latest initiatives.
 Examples of questions about the company include: